 As the day rolled on, the sun warmed us and we all peeled off layers, littering our kayaks with coats and sweatshirts.
 It was a typical Florida winter day – freezing in the morning and swim-worthy weather by the afternoon.
 We floated with the current, so the paddling was not strenuous.
 Countless times we let the river carry us, while we admired the sunbathing turtles and snapped photos of the birds.
 Alligators lounged on the riverbanks and hid within the Pickerel weeds, watching as our kayaks slid past.
 There were a couple of big ones- one 11-feet long.
 A 4-foot gator draped across a log, too lazy to lift his head as we floated past.

 A lone manatee emerged in the river ahead.
 Though my son and I had seen manatees before, it was a novelty for the others in our group, and this sea cow was gigantic.
 She floated between our kayaks, heading upriver, slow, steady, unafraid, and well-traveled.
 A manatee sighting on the river is a rare treat, as the Silver River is located so far inland they have to come through the lock at Rodman Dam and travel the Ocklawaha River to reach the Silver River.
 That’s a lot of work for a manatee!

 Our manatee sighting topped off a perfect day of kayaking through natural Florida.
 We turned to paddle up the canal to Ray Wayside Park, leaving the Silver River in our wake.
 The sounds of cars crossing the bridge over the Ocklawaha River grew louder.
 I wondered how many of them realized the jungle was only a short paddle away.

-I was happy to announce that for the first time in my kayaking adventures, I had absolutely NO water in my kayak!
+I was happy to announce that for the first time in all my kayaking adventures, I had absolutely NO water in my kayak.
 Woohoo!
-Thanks, Mike!
-Looks like my sloppy paddling days are behind me!
+Thanks, Mike.
+It looks like my sloppy paddling days are behind me!

 - Bring a lunch for the halfway point & water.